Byron Buxton Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 10 K/9, the sixth-best in the league.
+- The pitching staff for the Astros has a collective 9.6 K/9, the seventh-best in MLB.

-- The Astros have a 3.77 team ERA that ranks 11th across all MLB pitching staffs.
+- The Astros have a 4.38 team ERA that ranks 13th among all MLB pitching staffs.

-- Astros pitchers combine to give up eight total home runs at a rate of one per game (to rank 14th in the league).
+- Astros pitchers combine to allow 10 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- The Astros will send Garcia (0-1) to the mound for his second start of the season.
+- The Astros will look to Brown (0-0) in his second start of the season.

-- In his last appearance on Sunday, the right-hander threw five innings against the Chicago White Sox, allowing three earned runs while surrendering seven hits.
+- His most recent time out came on Tuesday against the Detroit Tigers, when the right-hander tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.